jandelgado/rabtap/README.md

 #### Poor mans shovel

-Rabtap instances can be connected through a pipe and messages will be read on one side and published to the other.
+Rabtap instances can be linked through a pipe and messages will be read on one side and published to the other.
 Note that for publish to work in streaming mode, the JSON mode (`--format json`) must be used on both sides, so that messages are encapsulated in JSON messages.